-This "30% change" is decided by vote of the Experts on or before C-3.
+This "30% change", if developed by the Experts, is decided by vote of the Experts on or before C-3.
 Evidence of the changes to the work content must be documented and approved by the Skill Competition Manager before the start of the Competition.
 All Competitors must be informed of the details as soon as the 30% change is released to the Experts.